bvasilop/birthday-theme-dot-game/README.md

 ## Overview

 This a responsive and adaptive birthday themed dot game that was created using a mobile-first approach while utilizing traditional JavaScript and SCSS.
 It manipulates the DOM with state and class based components and easily allows for updating and scalability.
-This browser based game is also a PWA (Progressive Web Application) that caches all resources to the browser and can be played completely offline in the event of a disconnected mobile network.
+This game is also a PWA (Progressive Web Application) that caches all resources to the web browser and can be played completely offline in the event of a disconnected mobile network.

 ## Set Up